 Watching people is a never-ending source of learning for me.
 The sidewalk provides the greatest show on earth.
-I have watched women all of my life to establish my best practices, be it manners, makeup application, or how I carry myself.
-The positive aspects of watching and learning are what I focus on, but sometimes I see things that make such a negative impact on me that it profoundly changes my way of thinking.
+I have watched women all of my life establish my best practices, be it manners, makeup application, or how I carry myself.
+The positive aspects of watching and learning are what I focus on, but sometimes I see things that negatively impact and profoundly change my thinking.

-As we progress through this journey of aging, our skin changes in many ways, as do our bodies.
-Later in life, our faces start to take on a more masculine look as our pores get larger, and folds develop around our brows and our mouths.
+As we progress through the aging journey, our skin changes in many ways, as do our bodies.
+Our faces start to take on a more masculine look later in life as our pores get larger and folds develop around our brows and our mouths.
 Our noses and chins change texture and shape.
-When we put the same or even more makeup on that face, I promise you; it will look much different than it did on our forty or fifty-year-old selves.
+When we put the same or even more makeup on that face, I promise you, it will look much different than it did on our forty or fifty-year-old selves.
 Last year, I started to notice that makeup didn’t look the same on me anymore.
 I studied it in natural light at the end of the day, and I did not like what I saw.
 The makeup I took off was not the same makeup I put on in the morning.
 I realized it was time to reevaluate my techniques and products.